xxiz/scripts/README.md

 - `wfetch.ps1` - a very minimal neofetch for powershell that shows: CPU, GPU, PS Version, Uptime, RAM Usage
 - `ipreset.bat` - clear current static ip, and request new static ip from router
 - `sunsetsunrise.py` - a script that sends a notification to my phone about the sunrise & sunset via [ntfy](https://ntfy.sh/).
+- `one-piece-notify.py` - simple discord bot that listens for annoucements from the One Piece Discord server and notifies you [ntfy](https://ntfy.sh/).
 ## Installation
 Each script has instructions commented inside about usage.